 Incidentally, we learned that the Death Highway earned its name from its completion which was said to have pacified frequent conflicts that had taken place up until the 1980s.
 Then, it kept its notoriety by becoming one of the most statistically accident-prone roads in the country thanks to its steep hills and winding roads.
 I recalled that we even had to help out a pair of ladies whose car had rolled backwards luckily into a ditch instead of into a dropoff!

 From the town of Mae Sot (near the Burmese border), we drove south along the so-called "Death Highway" for about 40 minutes before reaching the signposted turnoff to the left for the Pha Charoen Waterfall.

 Beyond this waterfall, the Death Highway continues through a relentlessly winding, steep, and narrow mountain road.
 This was where we saw Burmese refugee camps as well as some depressingly rampant slash and burn deforestation.
-It eventually reaches Umphang, which was the administrative center for the Umphang Wildlife Center and the Thi Lo Su Waterfall.
+It eventually reaches Umphang, which was the administrative center for the Umphang Wildlife Sanctuary and the Thi Lo Su Waterfall.